DomingoGP/lazIdeStackBookmarks/Readme.md

 Does not interfere with native IDE bookmarks.

-Use bookmarks without memorising numbers.
+Use bookmarks without having to remember the numbers assigned to each bookmark.

 Descriptive bookmarks.
-You can see the line of code where the bookmark is or edit the description for the most used bookmarks.
+You can see the line of code where the bookmark is or **edit** the description for the most used bookmarks.

 Quickly drop (**Push**) a stack-based bookmark, move anywhere, then simply **Pop** the bookmark to go back where you were.

-Easy to navigate between bookmarks.
+Easy to navigate between bookmarks (First, Previous,Next,Last) or if Shift key is pressed only navigate in the current editor.

 Swapping Bookmarks
   The most recent bookmark position is changed with the current editor position The code editor moves to the old position of the most recent bookmark

-  Use case. when you are moving between two alternative code locations, push a bookmark in one position and go to the two position, then you go to the one position swapping the bookmark  and return to the two position swapping the bookmark.
+  Use case. when you are moving between two alternative code locations, push a bookmark in first position and go to the second position, then you go to the first position **swapping** the bookmark  and return to the second position **swapping** the bookmark.

 Insert bookmarks in the list.